harsh098/node-exporter-cron-job/README.md

 ### Step -4 Configure S3 Secrets

 Now navigate to `k8s/manifests/app/secret-spec.yml` and configure the secrets as instructed in the file.
-> Note:- This is generally not a good practice set up External Secrets or a Secrets Manager such as HashiCorp Vault in production
+> Note:- This is generally not a good practice to set up secrets this way.
+Consider External Secrets or a Secrets Manager such as HashiCorp Vault in production

 ### Step -5 Deploy the CronJob